 What is Variables

-First we need a tool to run the program.
-We can use the google chrome dev tool.
+Our program executing tool represents the primary requirement before starting.
+You can run the program using the google chrome dev tool.
 Shortcut for Windows Ctrl + Shift + J, for Mac Cmd + Option + J.

 Variables in JavaScript